yasuota/EspansoCode/README.md

 ## Basic command

+As you can see, first, copy a valid IP address, then type `:ip`.

 <img src="doc/linux.gif" width="900">

 <details>

-First, copy a valid IP address, then type :ip to display its information.
-And it is copied to your clipboard.
+First, copy a valid IP address, then type :ip.
+Espanso runs the Linux command in the background and then it outputs the result anywhere.
+Also, it is copied to your clipboard.

 <summary>Sample Code</summary>